render-engine/render-engine-awesome-list/README.md

 - [Render Engine Aggregators](https://github.com/kjaymiller/render-engine-aggregators) - Creates an aggregate RSS feed of multiple collections.
 - [RSS Collections](https://github.com/kjaymiller/render-engine-rss) - Creates a collection of pages based on the results of an RSS Feed.
 Great for podcast sites!
 - [Render Engine JSON](https://github.com/kjaymiller/render-engine-json) - Pages defined by a JSON file/files
-- [Render Engine CSV](https://github.com/mannyanebi) - Creates a page from the rows in a CSV file.
+- [Render Engine CSV](https://github.com/mannyanebi/render-engine-csv) - Creates a page from the rows in a CSV file.
 Great for creating a list of products or a list of team members or just any list of things.
+- [Render Engine MicroBlog](https://github.com/kjaymiller/render-engine-microblog) - Create a mastodon like microblog

 ### Plugins